flood-io/element/packages/docs/versioned_docs/version-1.3/api/ElementHandle.md

 - returns: [`Promise<void>`][promise]

 ### `uploadFile(filepath)`
 Sets the value of the file input.
-The name of a file you uploaded with this script.
+Names of the file(s) you uploaded with this script.
 Relative to the script.

 **Parameters**
-- filepath `string` relative path to the file to be uploaded, separated by comma in case there're more than 1 file
+- filepath `string[]` relative path to the file to be uploaded, separated by comma in case there're more than 1 file
 - returns: [`Promise<void>`][promise]

 [promise]: https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise